uw-dims/dims-finalreport/docs/source/challenges.rst

 at run time (and to keep multiple sets of those variables separated and organized so they don't interfere.)

-..
-[1] All You Need to Know About the 10 Percent Brain Myth, in 60 Seconds, by Christian Jarrett, July 24, 2014.

 .. _coupling_cohesion:

 Coupling and Cohesion